LGBTQ+ Community, Task Force and Resources

 General Resources

-- Parent Support Group for Virginia Parents and Caregivers of LGBTQ+ Children and Youth - This support group is for Virginia Parents and Caregivers of LGBTQ+ Children and Youth and is free, online, confidential and weekly, starting this spring.
+- Parent Support Group for Virginia Parents and Caregivers of LGBTQ+ Children and Youth - This support group is for Virginia Parents and Caregivers of LGBTQ+ Children and Youth and is free, online, confidential and weekly.
 Join us if you want to learn more about how to support your child and yourself, while connecting with other parents.
-View flyer for more information or email VAparentsofLGBTQyouth@gmail.com to register.
+For more information or to register, email VAparentsofLGBTQyouth@gmail.com.

 - PFLAG (Parents, Families, and Friends of Lesbians and Gays) | Metro DC PFLAG | Email pflag.alexandria@gmail.com or arl.pflag@gmail.com for information on local chapters and support groups.